Skip to main content

 Assume you may need to verify or explain a record quickly.
 Organize your file so you can do that without digging.

-No loss/damage recovery workflow is confirmed in this source set, so keep recovery handling as a verification item until you confirm current official guidance.
+Keep loss/damage recovery handling as a verification item until you confirm current official guidance.

 At this point, the job is simple: run one final readiness check and close any gaps before travel day.
 Border issues usually come back to four misses you can still fix now: the wrong document pack, the wrong issuing vet, outdated rule checks, or no fallback contact when a document is questioned.